industrialdev/wicket-wp-account-centre/docs/product/organization-selector-shortcode.md

 ### Filters
 - `wicket/acc/organization_selector_query_args`: Filter the MDP API query parameters.
 - `wicket/acc/organization_selector_template`: Override the HTML template used for rendering.
+- `wicket/acc/shortcodes/org-selector/org-uuid-list`: Filter the list of organization UUIDs available in the selector.
+- `wicket/acc/orgman/membership_cycle_include_entry`: For `membership_cycle` strategy, opt in to include delayed memberships (`starts_at` in the future) so the selector can show pre-purchased tiers.

 ## Access Control
 - **Viewing**: Authenticated users who have at least one verified relationship with an organization.